MarkCLewis/SwiftVis2/README.md

 SwiftVis2 is not yet at the point where it belongs in a Maven repository.
 Until SwiftVis2 is stable enough to put in a Maven repository you can use it in one of two ways.

-1. Run `publishLocal` in sbt and include the appropriate dependency in your `build.sbt` file.
+1. Run `publishLocal` in sbt and include the appropriate dependencies in your `build.sbt` file.
+Note that you probably don't need both the JavaFX and the Swing libraries.
+Pick whichever you are using.
+  * `libraryDependencies += "edu.trinity" %% "swiftvis2core" % "0.1.0-SNAPSHOT"`
+  * `libraryDependencies += "edu.trinity" %% "swiftvis2jvm" % "0.1.0-SNAPSHOT"`
+  * `libraryDependencies += "edu.trinity" %% "swiftvis2fx" % "0.1.0-SNAPSHOT"`
-  * `libraryDependencies += "edu.trinity" %% "swiftvis2" % "0.1.0-SNAPSHOT"`
+  * `libraryDependencies += "edu.trinity" %% "swiftvis2swing" % "0.1.0-SNAPSHOT"`
 2. Compile and package this project and put the JAR file in the `lib` directory of your sbt project.

 If you want to use SwiftVis2 with Spark, you should probably use the `publishLocal` option, but with some modifications.

-1. Run `++2.11.12` to set the Scala version to 2.11.
+1. Spark can now support Scala 2.12, but many versions don't do so by default.
+Check your version.
+If your Spark is using Scala 2.11 then run `++2.11.12` to set the Scala version to 2.11.
 You can update the last value to whatever the latest release is.
-This is required because Spark currently doesn't work with Scala 2.12 or newer.
 2. Run `publishLocal` to publish the 2.11 version of the main SwiftVis2 library.
 3. Run `spark/publishLocal` to publish the Spark integration library.
-4. Add the following lines to your build.sbt
+4. Add the following lines to your build.sbt.
+Again, you probably won't use both JavaFX and Swing so leave out the one you don't need.
+  * `libraryDependencies += "edu.trinity" %% "swiftvis2core" % "0.1.0-SNAPSHOT"`
+  * `libraryDependencies += "edu.trinity" %% "swiftvis2jvm" % "0.1.0-SNAPSHOT"`
+  * `libraryDependencies += "edu.trinity" %% "swiftvis2fx" % "0.1.0-SNAPSHOT"`
-  * `libraryDependencies += "edu.trinity" %% "swiftvis2" % "0.1.0-SNAPSHOT"`
+  * `libraryDependencies += "edu.trinity" %% "swiftvis2swing" % "0.1.0-SNAPSHOT"`
   * `libraryDependencies += "edu.trinity" %% "swiftvis2spark" % "0.1.0-SNAPSHOT"`

 Note that the `sbt` commands can all be done at onced from the command line with `sbt ++2.11.12 publishLocal spark/publishLocal`.